google-gemini/cookbook/Awesome_gemini.md

 Those projects are ordered in an anti-chronological order and are the work of their authors, who are not related to Google.

+### [Caching] Helping with navigating a lot of documentation

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The context caching feature for Gemini is really neat!<br><br>As you all know, I write a lot and document AI research progress in lots of places.
+But I also tend to forget research findings due to the vast amount of papers I read so I wanted to try whether context caching can help me… <a href="https://t.co/7Q7G2RapFD">pic.twitter.com/7Q7G2RapFD</a></p>&mdash; elvis (@omarsar0) <a href="https://twitter.com/omarsar0/status/1803171489446785354?ref_src=twsrc%5Etfw">June 18, 2024</a></blockquote>

 ### [Vision + Math reasoning] Solving Math problems on a white board

 Gemini analyze the math drawn then computes an answers as well as where to display it.
 It can even recognize variables, functions, and solve brain teasers.